 Further detailed background information and all public documents issued in respect of the ICP Project can be found on the Authority’s web page dedicated to this work.

-Reviewing the regulatory framework for pensions business
+Enhancing the regulatory framework for pensions business

 Work to take account of the revised FATF Recommendations